badlydrawnrob/python-playground/building-with-fast-api/README.md

 ### 💣 Bombardier

-> **⚠️ Never prematurely optimise your prototype!** Wait for bottlenecks to appear.
+> ⚠️ Never prematurely optimise your prototype!
+Wait for bottlenecks to appear.
-> Handy for checking which design routes are more performant (and which slow us down).

-**All things being (more or less) equal, prefer the easiest-to-read, most consistent, simplest design route.**
+**All things being (more or less) equal, prefer the easiest-to-read, most consistent, simplest design route.** Bombardier is handy for checking which design routes are more performant (and which slow us down).

 It's more important that code is understood and easy to maintain, over a [few `ms` bump](https://www.reddit.com/r/dotnet/comments/1hgmwvj/what_would_you_considered_a_good_api_response_time/) in speed.
 See the file `chapter_08/testing/bombardier` for results; we've stress tested our API with Bombardier.